Our Mission and Vision

 - Research Coordinator Support for Prospective Clinical Investigations

-The OPRN repository includes a vast amount of maternal-paternal-child triad clinical data and biospecimens.
+The OPRN's PRR includes a vast amount of maternal-paternal-child triad clinical data and biospecimens.
 These include the following samples at given time points within the duration of an infant’s hospital stay:

 - Blood – Up to 30mLs or 2 tablespoons.
 Dried blood spots cards are also available.